The Blue Castle: Plot summary

-Valancy is, at twenty-nine, the old maid of the Stirling clan, which is a reputable family that has lived in the same region for over fifty years.
-As an only child, her entire life has been spent with her nagging mother, her perpetually down-trodden aunt, and a gossipy extended family, who, in spirit of the Victorian and middle class, actively discourage happiness and treat Valancy like a child, telling her what to do every day and constantly comparing her with her beautiful cousin, Olive, putting her down, and calling her by the baby name "Doss."
+Valancy is, at 29, the old maid of the Stirling clan, a family that has lived in the same region for over fifty years.
+As an only child, her life has been spent with her mother, aunt, and an extended family who actively discourage happiness and treat Valancy like a child.
 Her only respites come from daydreaming of her "Blue Castle" and the handsome men who would reside in it with her, along with reading the nature books of John Foster.

 Valancy is shockingly diagnosed with a fatal heart ailment when she goes in for a checkup, a fact she keeps secret from all of her family, since she goes to a doctor that is not considered the 'right' one, because her family has a long-lived feud with his family.

 Believing she has very little time left to live, she decides to break free from the oppressive constraints, expectations, and obligations her ever-judging family has laid on her since birth.
 She has always judged them objectively and secretly laughed at their hypocrisy and self-righteousness.
 Now she decides that she shouldn't let her ever-judging relatives stop her from having a chance to 'live', letting everyone know what she thinks of them and their everyday, strife-filled actions.
 She starts saying aloud what she thinks of them, causing the Stirlings to conclude that she has suddenly gone 'dippy' and that they must somehow 'fix' her through prayer for her soul, guilting her, and pretending that what she does won't make them think that she is a heretic.

 Valancy then scandalizes the clan even more by moving out of her mother's house and taking a position as a housekeeper for her very ill childhood friend Cissy Gay and her father, who is a master carpenter and notorious town drunk named Roaring Abel.
 Cissy is dying of consumption, but is socially ostracized for having had a child out of wedlock.
 The child had died soon after being born, and Cissy wasted away from her sickness and the perpetual misery of losing her beloved baby.
 Cissy and Valancy share a room and renew their friendship.
 Valancy enjoys earning a salary and spending her money in ways her family would not approve of – such as purchasing a brightly-coloured, low-necked dress.
 But her real satisfaction comes from doing something worthwhile, and doing it well.
 She also meets and spends time with Barney Snaith, who is a good friend of both Abel and Cissy, but whom town gossips are convinced is a criminal in hiding, a horrible drunk like Roaring Abel, and/or the father of Cissy's illegitimate, now-deceased child.